mridlen/wakeup-watcher/README.md

   a.
 Create keys using "ssh-keygen" if you haven't done this already.
   b.
 Use "ssh-copy-id user@hostname" to copy it to your other systems.
   c.
 Use "ssh user@hostname" to make sure you can log in without password.
-5. Install the "xdotool" package on all systems - this will allow you to use the keyboard to send a password remotely
-7. Optionally add "/home/username/wakeup-watcher.sh &" to your /home/username/.profile to run the daemon on startup
+5. Optionally add "/home/username/wakeup-watcher.sh &" to your /home/username/.profile to run the daemon on startup
-8. Optionally bind Super+U to wakeup.sh
+6. Optionally bind Super+U to wakeup.sh
-9. Refer to wakeup.sh.log for troubleshooting
+7. Refer to wakeup.sh.log for troubleshooting

 #### Usage

-- READ THE WARNINGS IN THE wakeup.sh FILE!!
-IF THIS SCRIPT MALFUNCTIONS, YOU MIGHT ACCIDENTALLY EMAIL YOUR PASSWORD TO YOUR DISGRUNTLED COWORKERS
 - If you have wakeup-watcher.sh running in the background, it will automatically log in your other systems on unblank (which means you authenticated successfully with xscreensaver).